thangpx/opencv_api/README.md

 # opencv_api
-The main contents of opencv_api focus on the functions which are able to use in computer vision by using C programming language.
+The main contents of opencv_api focus on the functions which help for the programmers are able to use separate function in their program by using C programming language.
 Until now, this api is providing following functions:
 * Color spaces converters:
 * * RGB to HSV
 * * RGB to CIE-Lab